ember-animation/ember-animated/tests/dummy/app/templates/docs/sprites.md

 ## What is a sprite?

 In ember-animated a sprite represents a piece of your application that you want to animate.
-A sprite is an html element that carries additioal data.
-Our sprites carry their own data or dimensions, so that users can manipulate sprites in a variety of ways, and these changes will automatically get cleaned up at the end of an animation. -- history --
+The term "sprite" comes from a long tradition of two-dimensional graphics.
+A sprite is an html element that carries additional data.
+Our sprites carry their own data which consists of the different states a sprite can be.
+With this data, users can manipulate sprites in a variety of ways, and these changes will automatically get cleaned up at the end of an animation.

-Data that sprites can store refers to the different states a sprite can have.
-The initial state of a sprite refers to the dimensions of the location that the sprite starts at or comes from.
-Likewise, the final state of a sprite refers to the dimensions of the location that the sprite ends at or is going to.
+The initial state of a sprite refers to the dimensions of the location where a sprite starts at.
+Likewise, the final state of a sprite refers to the dimensions of the location that the sprite ends at.
 Every sprite is grouped into one of five categories in any given animation:

 ## keptSprites:
-Kept sprites store both their final state and their initial state.
+Kept sprites store their initial and final states.
 ## insertedSprites:
 Inserted sprites store their final state but not their initial state.
-They are new sprites that will be inserted to a list, so you need to give them an initial state in order to move them.
+To move inserted sprites, you need to give them an initial state.
 ## removedSprites:
 Removed sprites are the reverse of inserted sprites.
 They store their initial state but they do not store their final state.
 To move removed sprites, you must give them a final state.